kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-picker-api/index.md

 - Parameter | Type : ``emojiImgTag | string``

 This event fires everytime the user selects an emoji in the picker.

+## Styling

+The component doesn't enforce CSS rules using `!important` so you can easily overwrite it default style.